edmundhung/conform/docs/checkbox-and-radio-group.md

 ## Checkbox

 Setting up a checkbox group would be similar to a radio group except the initialValue can be either a string or an array because of missing information on the server side whether the checkbox is a boolean or a group.
 You can derive the **defaultChecked** value from the initialValue as shown below.
+As the errors from both yup and zod are mapped based on the corresponding paths and the errors of each option will be mapped to its corresponding index, e.g. `answer[0]` instead of the array itself, e.g. `answers`.
+If you want to display all the errors, you can consider using the **allErrors** property on the field metadata instead.

 ```tsx
 import { useForm } from '@conform-to/react';